Yosef Yozel Horwitz: Successors

-The Alter had three sons-in-law: Rabbi Yoffen, The Alter's main successor, was the head of the Novardok Yeshiva in Białystok.
-He later started a Bies Yosef Yeshiva in New York, and later moved to Eretz Yisroel.
-Rabbi Alter Shmeulevitz, Rabbi Isroel Yankef Lubchanski and Rabbi Avraham Yoffen.
+The Alter had three sons-in-law: Rabbi Alter Shmeulevitz, Rabbi Isroel Yankef Lubchanski and Rabbi Avraham Yoffen.
+Rabbi Yoffen, the Alter's main successor, was the head of the Novardok Yeshiva in Białystok.
+He later started a Beis Yosef Yeshiva in New York, and later moved to Eretz Yisroel.
 Rabbi Shmuelevitz was a renowned scholar and was a follower of the derech hapilpul.
 He was not a follower of The Alter's way of musar.
 In the end, Rabbi Alter Shmeulevitz left Novardok and became the head of the yeshiva in Shchuchyn.
 Rabbi Lubchanski followed the direction of his father-in-law.
 He was the supervisor of the yeshiva in Baranovichi, "Ohel Torah", which followed the way of musar.
 In later years (from 1921), Rabbi Elchonon Wasserman was the head of the Yeshiva.
 Rabbi Zvi Hirsh Gutman was the principal till the last day of its existence.
 Rabbis Lubchanski and Gutman were killed by the Nazis together with the Jewish community of Baranovichi.